gvnsavinash/cis6930fa24-assignment0/README.md

 This project is about working with the FBI’s Most Wanted API.
 We need to fetch data from the API and format it into a CSV-like structure with a special thorn character (`þ`) separating the values.
 The data includes information about people wanted by the FBI, such as the title, subjects, and field offices related to each case.

-You can either retrieve data directly from the FBI API or read it from a local JSON file.
+The program can either fetch live data from the API or read it from a local JSON file.
+Once retrieved, the data is formatted for output.

 ---